-Harpeth Hall is an independent college preparatory school for young women where each student realizes her highest intellectual ability in the sciences, the humanities, and the arts, and discovers her creative and athletic talents.
+Harpeth Hall is an independent, college-preparatory school for young women where each student realizes her highest intellectual ability in the sciences, the humanities, and the arts, and discovers her creative and athletic talents.
 Harpeth Hall develops responsible citizens who have global perspectives and make meaningful contributions to their communities and the world.
-With a tradition of excellence and a commitment to life-long learning, Harpeth Hall educates young women to think critically, to lead confidently, and to live honorably.
+With a tradition of excellence and a commitment to lifelong learning, Harpeth Hall educates young women to think critically, to lead confidently, and to live honorably.

 The Harpeth Hall community—students and faculty—has chosen respect, integrity, individuality, and trust to be our guiding principles.
 These values reflect our reverence for expressing kindness toward and acceptance of others, our commitment to diversity, forgiveness, and achieving one's personal best, and our dedication to the service of others.

-The Harpeth Hall student is a young woman with limitless intellectual and personal potential who is poised for exciting, transformative growth.
+A Harpeth Hall student is a young woman with limitless intellectual and personal potential who is poised for exciting, transformative growth.

 O Harpeth Hall, O place beloved,